-When preparing to get married in 2012, the subject of invites and save-the-dates came up, and my partner and I decided that to keep up with the times (and to give me something to sink my teeth into whilst she went dress shopping) we would have a companion website.
+When preparing to get married in 2012, the subject of invites and save-the-dates came up.
+My partner and I decided that to keep up with the times (and to give me something to sink my teeth into whilst she went dress shopping) we would have a companion website.
 This would expand upon information traditionally carried on a paper invitation.

-As our wedding was to be vintage 1930’s Art Deco style, the website should reflect this, and so I had to find a way to make the website seem thoroughly modern yet completely retro at the same time.
+As our wedding was to be vintage 1930’s Art Deco style, the website had to reflect this.
+So I had to find a way to make the website seem modern yet completely retro at the same time.
 With the accent colour of green settled and the era to work from I began construction.
-Instead of traditional save-the-date cards, relatives and friends were emailed a link to the splash page giving them the basic information for their diaries.
-The main page was kept behind a password wall until the full invitations were sent out.
+We emailed relatives and friends a link to the splash page instead of traditional save-the-date cards.
+This gave them the basic information for their diaries.
+I kept the main page behind a password wall until we sent out the full invitations.

-Once they were sent out I launched the companion website.
-This was coded in responsive design for mobile browsers.
-The website (among other things) integrated the Google Maps API with custom directions and colour scheme, an interactive timeline of our lives together, and links to local taxi companies/places to stay.
+Once we sent them out I launched the companion website.
+I coded this in responsive design to add support for mobile browsers.
+The website (among other things) integrated the Google Maps API with custom directions and colour scheme.
+I also added an interactive timeline of our lives together, and links to local taxi companies/places to stay.
 Every element of the design was completely bespoke.

 Below is a selection of the designs I created for the wedding.